Tatsunoko Production: History

 In addition, art director Mitsuki Nakamura from Toei Animation and screenwriter Jinzō Toriumi from Nikkatsu transferred to the company to provide immediate assistance.
 (Note: Nakamura, in particular, not only drew background art for his main job, but also handled building interiors, designs for automobilis and robots, and everything else that corresponds to live-action stage set or props.)

-Tatsunoko didn't have any experience yet, so they produced a 15-minute pilot and pitched it to TV stations.
+Tatsunoko did not have any experience yet, so they produced a 15-minute pilot and pitched it to TV stations.

 In 1965, Tatsunoko's first TV anime series, Space Ace, began broadcasting.

-The series became popular and successful.
-Tatsuo was so pleased with the success that he immediately began work on the next series.
+The series became popular and successful, and Tatsuo was so pleased with its success that he immediately began work on the next series.

-In 1967, Tatsunoko's second TV animation series Mach GoGoGo began broadcasting.
+In 1967, Tatsunoko's second TV animation series, Mach GoGoGo, began broadcasting.

 Not only was it repeatedly reran in Japan, but it was also exported overseas.
-In the United States in particular, it was dubbed into English and broadcast under the title Speed Racer and became very popular, paving the way for syndication around the world.
+In the United States, it was dubbed into English and broadcast under the title Speed Racer and became very popular, paving the way for syndication around the world.

-This was Tatsunoko's first full-color production.
+It was Tatsunoko's first full-color production.

-At the time, color TVs were not widely available in Japan, and most households watched TV programs in black and white, but Tatsunoko dared to produce this series in full color, assuming from the start that it would be broadcast in the United States.
+At the time, color TVs were not widely available in Japan and most households watched TV programs in black and white.
+However, Tatsunoko dared to produce the series in full color, assuming from the start that it would be broadcast in the United States.

 This was due to Tatsuo's desire to move pictures like American comic books and create American-style animation, as well as for financial reasons.

 The funds from commercial TV stations and sponsors were not enough to cover the production costs, so Tatsunoko decided that the only way to complete the series was to sell it in the United States.
-They chose car racing as their theme because their target the U.S. was a car society.
+They chose car racing as their theme because their target, the U.S., was a car society.

 However, due to sloppy work by the Japanese intermediaries, Tatsunoko profited little from its worldwide success and received no tribute beyond a mention in the credits of a later live-action film.

 In 1972, Science Ninja Team Gatchaman began broadcasting.

 Tatsuo demanded thorough realism in the works he led.
 Although the results were excellent, the animators were reluctant to take on the next series because of the increased number of animation cells and the time and effort required to draw them.
 Tatsunoko therefore recruited and trained new animators and introduced them to this series.